Norwich 2-3 Chelsea: Wham, bam Abraham! Tammy off the mark as Frank Lampard's young guns seal first win | Goal.com

 Wham, bam, Abraham!
 Tammy off the mark as Lampard's young guns seal first Chelsea win

-Having named the youngest Chelsea team since February 1994 for his side's clash with Norwich City, Frank Lampard can be forgiven for the naivety his side showed at times at Carrow Road.
+Having named the youngest Chelsea team since February 1994 for his side's clash with Norwich City, Frank Lampard can be forgiven for the naivety shown by his players at times at Carrow Road.

 That said, it was clear just what it meant to the new Blues boss to finally get the first win of his tenure at Stamford Bridge, and he had one of his fledgling young talents to thank for sealing all three points in Tammy Abraham.